 During the lease term in Rappahannock County

 During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental property in Rappahannock County, the tenant must allow us to come into the rental property.
-Some justifiable reasons to access rental are to:
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Rappahannock County, the tenant must allow us to enter the rental property.
+Some valid reasons to access rental home are to:

 - Inspect the rental home,